This Web Page is: King Edward's School (Last revised 1/2/09)

 photographs which may take some time to load.

-The following narrative gives an
+The following

-memory!
-It was originally written for
+best of my memory!
+It was originally

-serialized in the Old Edwardians’ Gazette in 2001-02.
+version was serialized in the Old Edwardians’ Gazette in 2001-02.
 I am indebted to the late C.H.C.
 Blount and

 to many Old Edwardians for comments and corrections.
 This is, of course, a personal memoir and